 However, where money may meet your needs, a poor working relationship could cause more headaches than you can use.

-For all the financial support you receive, if your entire ability to function within your business responsibilities becomes bogged down by a partner that you cannot stand being around, it could cause major issues.
+For all the financial support you receive, if your entire ability to function within your business responsibilities becomes bogged down by a partner that you cannot stand being around, it could cause significant issues.

 It helps greatly to get to know your prospective partner and do some work together to determine if you’re both a good match for each other.